HadleySo/keycloak-spi-iso3166-geofence/README.md

 **Usage:**

-1. Create the `countryUse` user attribute and add entries manually or create a user attribute mapping from AD / LDAP
+1. Create the `countryUse` multi-valued user attribute and create user attribute AD / LDAP mapping.
+Or add entries manually
 2. Copy the JAR to the Keycloak `providers/` directory, then run `bin/kc.[sh|bat] build`.
 3. Add this provider as REQUIRED at the end of the authentication flow and encapsulate the existing authenticators into a separate REQUIRED authentication subflow.